Guide to using ENROL

-- students who are returning to the New Zealand school system from overseas who have not previously attended a New Zealand school since ENROL has been in use.
+- students who are returning to the New Zealand school system from overseas who haven't previously attended a New Zealand school since ENROL has been in use.

-2.2 When creating a new ENROL record for a student, every principal must ensure that the student does not have an existing record and that all the mandatory fields in the new record are completed.
+2.2 When creating a new ENROL record for a student, every principal must ensure that the student doesn't have an existing record and that all the mandatory fields in the new record are completed.

 Rule 3 — Updating records when students leave school